Last updated: Jan 9, 2019

-I’ve found that jotting down important conversations, questions, and marinating thoughts with links to relevant GitHub conversations and pull requests helps me jump back in the next day.
+I’ve found that jotting down important conversations, questions, and marinating thoughts with links to documents, conversations, and pull requests helps me jump back in the next day.

-So I’ve got a log of my work and thoughts.
-How does confidence play a role in keeping a journal?
-It may feel like a mundane chore, but the sum of every day’s work keeps me from feeling the weight of imposter syndrome.
-It’s a reminder that I SLAY.
+So I’ve got a log of my daily accomplishments and goals.
+How does self-validation play a role in keeping a journal?
+It may feel like a mundane chore, but the sum of every day’s work reminds me that I really am growing and that I SLAY.

-The confidence I get from life logging and creating actionable items keeps me amped and focused.
+The confidence I get from life logging and creating actionable items keeps me motivated and focused.
 Even the seemingly small victories is worth writing down, like…

 I spoke up about something I was uncomfortable with.

 It’s awesome to feel those words at your fingertips, and I can literally see my growth on digital paper.
-The collection of logs come in handy during performance reviews, or just when you want to be transparent about the accumulation of work you’ve done.
+The collection of logs also come in handy during performance reviews, so you’re not scrambling to remember the details.